wp-plugins/quick-event-manager/readme.txt

 = What's the shortcode? =
 [qem]
-If you just want a calendar use the shortcode [qemcalendar"]
+If you just want a calendar use the shortcode [qemcalendar]

 = How do I change the colours and things? =
 Use the plugin settings page.
 You can't style individual events, they all look the same.
+But you can change lots of colours on the calendar

 = Can I add more fields? =
 No.